Dr. Nils Matzner

 More information about teaching can be found here.

-STS Austria Prize for the best publications by early career researchers 2020
+MCTS Austria Prize for the best publications by early career researchers 2020